Dental Implants – Edison, NJ

 High Success Rate

-Dental implant procedures are also highly successful for eligible candidates.
-In fact, many estimates report success rates of over 95% after 10 years.
+Many estimates report success rates of over 95% after 10 years.
 That means when you decide to invest in dental implants, you can feel confident that you are choosing a predictable and successful replacement option -- and that peace of mind is worth so much!
-In general, candidates for dental implants are those who are in good oral and overall health and whose tooth loss is relatively recent.

 Who Dental Implants Can Help

-The good news about dental implants is that most patients can make good candidates for the treatment.
-The number of dental implants you need will depend on how many teeth you’ve lost and where they are positioned along your smile line.
+The good news about dental implants is that most patients can be good candidates for the treatment.
 We can use strategically positioned dental implant posts to support crowns, bridges, partials, and full dentures.
-Below you’ll find more details about how each of these restorations is positioned and how many implant posts are needed to support them.

 Who’s a Good Candidate for Dental Implants?

 As mentioned before, nearly anyone who’s struggling with tooth loss can be a candidate for dental implants.
-However, there are some prerequisites you’ll have to meet to be eligible for the procedure.
-These will include:
+However, there are some prerequisites you’ll have to meet to be eligible for the procedure:

 - Good overall health: Since you’ll be undergoing oral surgery, we’ll need to confirm that you’re in good shape to have a successful recovery.

-- Excellent oral health: Before we can place dental implants in your jawbone, we’ll need to ensure that you’re free of any underlying or developing oral health problems, such as decay or gum disease.
+- Excellent oral health: Before dental implants can be placed your jawbone, we’ll need to ensure that you’re free of any underlying or developing oral health problems, such as decay or gum disease.

 - Ample jawbone density: Your dental implants will rely on your jawbone for support, but not having enough bone tissue can risk treatment failure.